tommac08/docsv2/sources/languages/images.md

-page_title: Build images
+page_title: Build images | Documentation | Shippable
 page_description: A brief description about how to use language specific docker images
 page_keywords: custom images, dedicated hosts, shippable images, language specific docker images

 # Build images

 Our default image, minv2, comes installed with popular versions of all supported languages, tools and services.

 However, you might prefer starting with a small image that only has versions of your language installed.
 To help with this, we have open sourced basic images for all supported languages.
 These images only come with popular versions of a language and are NOT pre-installed with any tools, addons or services.

 Our build images are available on Docker Hub in the [shippableImages account] (https://registry.hub.docker.com/repos/shippableimages/) .
 Dockerfiles